murderbeard/com.moz.denon/README.md

 ## Future Things
 Most important features are implemented but there are some things that would be nice to have.
 If there is some demand for it these might be implemented until then the base functionality remains as is.
 * Zone2 control; channel select and volume.
-* Trigger cards.
+* More trigger cards. (on/off trigger card is available)
-* More mobile control; volume and channel controls.
+* More mobile controls; channel select.

+## Version 1.0.1
+* Mobile control for volume setting and muting (volume_set, volume_up, volume_down, volume_mute capabilities added).
+* Polling feature added; will automatically detect changes to power, muting and volume.

 ## Version 1.0.0
 * Updated icon to be centered properly in app.